kotegowder/prep/EmbeddedQandA.md

     ~~~
     Very high speed memory that supplies the most recently used instructions and/or data to the CPU with few if any wait states.

     There are three different categories, graded in levels: L1, L2 and L3.
-L2 cache is generally built into the processor chip and is the smallest in size.
+L2 cache is generally built into the processor chip
+    and is the smallest in size.
     However, it is also the fastest type of memory for the CPU to read.
-Multi-core CPUs will generally have a seperate L1 cache for each core.
+Multi-core CPUs will generally have a seperate L1 cache
+    for each core.

     L2 and L3 caches are larger than L1, but take longer to access.

-    Cache memory generally tends to operate in a number of different configurations: *direct mapping*, *fully associative mapping* and *set associative mapping*.
+    Cache memory generally tends to operate in a number of different configurations:
+    - direct mapping
+    - fully associative mapping
+    - set associative mapping

     ~~~